 Skin maceration can occur when water and or other moisture is absorbed by the skin for a long period of time and does not have the opportunity to dry.
 The skin becomes wrinkled and soft due to the maximum absorption of the moisture.

-Some common causes of macerated skin include:
+Common causes of macerated skin are

 How long does it take macerated skin to heal